dkovacs24/ReviOS_faq/docs/related.md

 **Disabled:** (can be enabled)

 - Automatic Windows Updates
     - With that automatic driver installation too.
 Install your drivers manually.
-Help here: [How to install drivers](drivers.md)
+Help on the [How to install drivers page](drivers.md) .

 **Removed:**